truenas/documentation/content/SCALE/GettingStarted/Configure/SetUpSharing.md

 ---

 After setting up storage on your TrueNAS, it is time to begin sharing data!
-There are several sharing solutions available on SCALE, but in this article we discuss the most common.
+There are several sharing solutions available in TrueNAS, but in this article we discuss the most common.

 ## Sharing Data Methods